firavoyage/blogging/projects.md

   - when you have a chance to work it out
   - of course you will do things fast
   - or you may head to the answer
-- free
+- freedom
   - it's break time!
   - solve these problems if you like
   - or listen to the song i picked
-- material for parents
+- join
-  - some parents are good at study
-  - while their children are not
   - forgotten what have learned in early years
   - they couldnt understand some problems
   - so feel free to join the course
   - it's open source on github and contributions are welcomed
   - as the course may seem slow paced at first
   - for more skilled ones writing papers is the better choice
+- parent
+  - some parents are good at learning and free after work
+  - while their children are pushed to study all day
+  - perhaps these old boys and old girls would love to spend 20mins
+  - learning problem solving tricks as youth
+  - like completing puzzle games
 - desire
   - you don't learn to overstep others.
   - which may seem appealing but is actually unhealthy.